zeeshanahmedkhan/AML/README.md

 # AMD-FV: Adaptive Margin Loss and Dual Path Network+ for Deep Face Verification

 ## Overview
 The AMD-FV project implements the Adaptive Margin Loss (AML) and Dual Path Network+ (DPN+) architectures for face verification tasks.
-This repository contains the code, datasets, and scripts necessary to reproduce the experiments and results reported in the paper "AMD-FV: Adaptive Margin Loss and Dual Path Network+ for Deep Face Verification."
+This repository contains the code, datasets (download paths), and scripts necessary to reproduce the experiments and results reported in the paper "AMD-FV: Adaptive Margin Loss and Dual Path Network+ for Deep Face Verification."

 ## Table of Contents
 - [Features](#features)